cloudfoundry/diego-release/examples/aws/OPTIONAL.md

 - `REPLACE_ME_WITH_DB_PASSWORD`: The password chosen when you created the SQL instance.
 - `<sql-instance-endpoint>`:
   - For AWS RDS: The endpoint displayed at the top of the DB instance details page in AWS, including the port.
   - For Standalone CF-MySQL:
-     - If configuring an HA MySQL with Consul use the consul service address (e.g. mysql.service.cf.internal:3306).
+    - If configuring a Single Node CF-MySQL the internal IP address and port of the single MySQL node. (e.g. `10.10.5.222:3306`).
-     - If configuring a single node MySQL the internal IP address and port of the single MySQL node. (e.g. 10.10.5.222:3306).
+    - If configuring an Highly Available CF-MySQL with Consul use the consul service address (e.g. `mysql.service.cf.internal:3306`).
-     - *In both cases the port will be 3306 by default.*
+    - *In both cases the port will be `3306` by default.*

 **Note:** The `sql_overrides.bbs.ca_cert` and `sql_overrides.bbs.require_ssl` properties should be provided only when deploying with an SSL-supported MySQL cluster.
 Set the `require_ssl` property to `true` to ensure that the BBS uses SSL to connect to the store, and set the `ca_cert` property to the contents of a certificate bundle containing the correct CA certificates to verify the certificate that the SQL server presents.